Afternoon Alibi with Colt Teuscher

 NAVAL AIR STATION SIGONELLA, Italy (Feb.
-5, 2025) An interview with Colt Teuscher , Liberty Center Manager, discusses new events coming up for the Liberty Center.
+11, 2025) An interview with Colt Teuscher, Liberty Center manager, Naval Air Station Sigonella, discusses new events coming up for the Liberty Center.
 American Forces Network Sigonella is a Navy-operated American Forces Radio and Television Service station that provides host command and military information, local and world news, sports and entertainment programming for service members, their families, and DoD personnel assigned to NAS Sigonella.
-(U.S. Navy audio by Mass Communication Specialist Seaman Apprentice Anthony Garro)
+(U.S. Navy audio by Mass Communication Specialist Seaman Jacob Hart)

 |Date Taken: